-When developing parameter estimates for use in PRA applications, the question arises as to whether all plants are comparable, or whether there is significant plant-to-plant variation in performance.
-Other factors might also account for differences in performance, such as electrical grid, power pool, plant operating mode, and time (calendar years).
+When developing parameter estimates for use in PRA applications, the question arises as to whether all plants are comparable, or if there are significant plant-to-plant variations in performance.
+Other factors might also account for differences in plant performance, such as electrical grid, power pool, plant operating mode, and time (calendar years).
 In this section, Bayesian methods are used to derive distributions describing industry-level occurrence rates for use in PRAs.
 The methods account for uncertainties coming from the random nature of the data and from between-group variation.
 The methods start by searching for variability in the data after grouping (pooling) the data based on a particular factor.
-The variability is sought for each LOOP frequency estimate using chi-squared tests and empirical Bayes analyses (Atwood, C. L. et al., 2003).
+The chi-squared test is used to determine equality of LOOP frequency estimate groupings, then parameter estimates are updated using Empirical Bayes (EB) analyses (Atwood, C. L. et al., 2003).

-When the statistical tests detect variation, we can obtain an empirical Bayes (EB) distribution representing that variation, then the empirical Bayes distribution result is reported in Table 2.
-If the tests for variation indicate the data appear homogeneous for each grouping, we then use a Jeffreys noninformative prior to construct the industry estimate.
-The Jeffreys prior results in a distribution with the event count plus 0.5, divided by the exposure time, as the mean (compared with the simple MLE, which is the count divided by the exposure time).
+When the statistical tests detect variation, we can obtain an EB distribution representing that variation.
+Empirical Bayes distribution results are reported in Table 2.
+If the tests for variation indicate the data appear homogeneous for each grouping, we use a Jeffreys noninformative prior to construct the industry estimate.
+The Jeffreys prior results in a posterior distribution with the event count plus 0.5, divided by the exposure time, as the mean (compared with the simple MLE, which is the count divided by the exposure time).
 For each distribution, we tabulated the 5th, 50th, 95th percentiles, and mean.

-Past data support separating data by plant mode of operation, namely critical operations and shutdown operations, for grid and weather-related LOOPs, but recent data has shown fewer differences.
-The decision has been made to retain the split in the data for all LOOP categories because of the different plant operating conditions and the different demands on the emergency power system associated with the two operational modes even when evidence for variability is weak.
+Past data support separating data by plant mode of operation, namely critical operations and shutdown operations, for grid and weather-related LOOPs.
+But recent data have shown fewer differences.
+The decision has been made to retain the split in the data for all LOOP categories because of different plant operating conditions and demands on the emergency power system associated with the two operational modes, even when evidence for variability is weak.

 Table 2.
-Gamma distributions describing variation in LOOP frequencies across the U. S. NPP industry (1997-2018).
+Gamma distributions describing variation in LOOP frequencies across the U. S. NPP industry (1997-2019).